josbeir/cakephp-latte-view/README.md

 </html>
 ```

-Create a child template for your controller action with the default layout:
+Create a child template for your controller action with the default layout `templates/Controller/action.latte`:

 ```latte
 {block title}My page title{/block}